 On the outside, IPVanish looks like a complete solution to your every VPN-related need.
-If we take a quick look at its official website, you won’t only learn what are VPNs; You’ll find plenty of interesting promises.
-You’ll see end-to-end encryption, intuitive applications, and lightning-fast speeds.
-However, we all know better than to trust what it says on the box.
-With this said, welcome to our review of IPVanish!
+If you take a quick look at its official website, you won’t only learn what VPNs are, but you’ll also find a series of highly interesting promises.
+There are claims related to end-to-end encryption, intuitive applications, and lightning-fast speeds.
+However, we’re sure you know better than to trust any marketing messages.

-First, we are going to introduce you to this VPN provider by listing some quick facts.
-We do the same in our every VPN review, so the following table comes in handy if you want to compare several providers and their basic set of features.
+First, we are going to introduce you to this VPN service by listing some quick facts.
+We do the same in our every VPN review, so the following table comes in handy if you want to compare several VPNs and their basic set of features.

 |Live Chat Support||YES|

 Next, we like to test every VPN against its claims of unblocking media streaming websites.
-As a matter of fact, many users rely on VPNs to stream American Netflix and other services, so we think of this aspect as being crucial.
-So, take a look.
+As a matter of fact, many users rely on VPNs to stream Netflix and other services, so we think of this aspect as being crucial.
+Take a look below.

 |Amazon Prime Video||NO|

-And lastly, we have one more table.
-This one will show you our findings after spending some hands-on time with IPVanish.
+And lastly, we summarized our conclusions below, after spending some hands-on time with IPVanish.
 So, here are its biggest strengths and weaknesses.

-We’re now ready to dive into our full review of IPVanish.
-As we’ll be dissecting this provider into its smaller pieces, we highly recommend you keep on reading and learn all there’s to know about IPVanish.
+We’re now ready to dive into our full IPVanish review.
+As we’ll be dissecting this VPN service into its smallest pieces, we highly recommend you keep on reading and learn all there is to know about IPVanish.

 IPVanish – TechNadu’s Hands-On Review